-Exile International exists to restore rescued child soldiers and war-affected children to become leaders for peace through art focused trauma care and holistic, rehabilitative care.
+Exile International exists to empower rescued child soldiers and children orphaned by war to become leaders for peace through art focused trauma care and holistic, rehabilitative care.

-With the proper care, child survivors can become (and are becoming) leaders for peace.
+With the proper care, child survivors are becoming leaders for peace.
 They are transforming lives and communities!

 What services does Exile Intl provide?